Dev-kayastha/Weather-app-project/README.md

 # Weather-app-project
-A Weather app which shows the weather based on location
+A Dynamic Weather application using HTML, CSS and Javascript which shows the weather based on location